 Xianese love soups and stews, but yángròu-pào-mó (羊肉泡馍) is by far our favorite.
 Start by tearing your own pita bread into an empty bowl before it is taken to the kitchen and returned full of rich broth, rice noodles and chunks of lamb meat.
 This hearty dish is excellent all year round, but we enjoy it best when warming us up on a cold winter day.

 This chicken is to die for and is a must-order at any proper restaurant in Xian.
 Húlu-jī (葫芦鸡) is chicken that is first stewed and then fried.
 The bird is served whole with crispy skin and juicy meat, presented in a hallowed gourd with a 5-spice dip.
-Check out some of our favorite places to try this delicious bird.
+You can try this on our Xian Evening Food Tour by Tuktuk!

 This seasonal shì-zi (柿子) is popular in Xian because the area offers the perfect climate for growing these sweet yet tangy fruits that resemble a bright yellow tomato.
 Since the short harvest season is in autumn, their most common form is dried so they can be preserved all year round.
 It’s also common for street vendors to freeze blended fruit and then add flour to form a moist dough before throwing it into a deep fryer.
 The result?
 Super tasty persimmon donuts!

 This traditional drink has been popular in China for over 1000 years.
 Although it is commonly found mass produced in cans & bottles, Xian still has a few vendors who make this by hand in the Muslim quarter.
 Plums are soaked with other ingredients and herbs before sugar is added, so the result is a sour, sweet and slightly salty taste!
 Our Evening Tour offers an excellent cup of locally made suān-méi-tāng (酸梅汤).